 |Mature Spacing||Days to Sprout||Production Cycle||Seed Viability|

 Eggplants are self-pollinating, though they are visited by insects, so distance should be observed or screened cages used.
 To ensure vigor in your seed genetics, grow at least 6 plants together.
 Let the fruits grow far past maturity as seed saved from immature or ready-to-eat plants will not be viable.
 Seeds are also much easier to remove from overripe fruits, and can be done by picking out the seeds by hand or putting the flesh in a blender with a few inches of water and mixing on low speed.
-The seeds should sink and the pulp will rise so you can pour it off.
+The seeds should sink and the pulp will rise so you can poor it off.
 Allow cleaned seed to dry completely before storage.